I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_pm_wake_reason_type.md

                 </tr>

                 <tr>
-                    <td>NdisWakeReasonWlanNLODiscovery</td>
+                    <td>NdisWakeReasonWlan4WayHandshakeRequest</td>
-                    <td>The 802.11 network adapter generated the wake-up event because it detected a service set identifier (SSID) that was specified through a network list offload (NLO).
+                    <td>The 802.11 network adapter generated the wake-up event because it received the first frame of the IEEE 802.11i RSN 4-way handshake with the AP.
+This handshake is performed when the adapter authenticates with the AP.</td>

-For more information about NLO, see <a href="https://msdn.microsoft.com/528838AA-4002-4923-A71B-37ADEE9B8D07">Wi-Fi Network List Offload</a>.</td>
                 </tr>

                 <tr>